UnifiedPush/documentation/content/users/intro.md

 ### Without self-hosting the server (Easy)

 * [ntfy](/users/distributors/ntfy): You just need to install it.
-* [UP-FCM Distributor](/user/distributors/fcm): Idem.
+* [UP-FCM Distributor](/user/distributors/fcm): The same as above.
 Just be aware that it uses Google servers.
 * [Gotify](/users/distributors/gotify): You can use an opened to registration server.

 ### Self-host the server (Difficult)